Helena Kennedy, Baroness Kennedy of The Shaws

 Helena Ann Kennedy, Baroness Kennedy of The Shaws (born 12 May 1950), is a Scottish barrister, broadcaster, and Labour member of the House of Lords.
 She was Principal of Mansfield College, Oxford, from 2011 to 2018.
-A bencher of Gray's Inn, an Honorary Writer to the Signet and the recipient of 42 honorary degrees from many universities including those of Glasgow and Edinburgh in recognition of work on women and the law and on widening participation in higher education.
+A bencher of Gray's Inn, she is an Honorary Writer to the Signet and the recipient of 42 honorary degrees from many universities including those of Glasgow and Edinburgh in recognition of work on women and the law and on widening participation in higher education.
 She is president of Justice, the law reform think tank, and director of the International Bar Association's Human Rights Institute (IBAHRI).
 In 2024, Kennedy succeeded Lord Neuberger of Abbotsbury as chair of the High Level Panel of Legal Experts on Media Freedom.

 Early life and education

 Kennedy was born on 12 May 1950 in Glasgow, Scotland, one of the four daughters of Mary Veronica (née Jones) and Joshua Patrick Kennedy, nicknamed "Mae" and "Joss", respectively.
 Her parents were committed Labour activists and devoutly Catholic.
 Her father, who served for six years in the British Armed Forces during World War II, was a printer with the Daily Record and a trade union official, and her mother, who worked in a grocery store, volunteered to help women who suffered from domestic violence or alcoholism in the family.

 She attended Holyrood Secondary School in Glasgow, where she was appointed Head Girl.
 After applying unsuccessfully for a degree in English at the London School of Economics in 1968 and taking a gap year on the advice of her interviewer Bill Wedderburn, she studied law at the Council of Legal Education in London.